 But first they buried a time capsule in the basement for future generations to uncover.

-The reason for the great depth is that while above ground is for the hotel rooms and dining spaces, the basement houses a replacement cinema, and a large banqueting suite for events.
+The reason for the great depth is that while the above-ground is for the hotel rooms and dining spaces, the basement houses a replacement cinema and a large banqueting suite for events.